jasonrundell/dropship/README.md

 Here are some useful scripts you can run:

+- `npm run start`: Starts the development server.
 - `npm run build`: Builds the project.
-- `npm run start`: Starts the development server.
-- `npm run test`: Runs the tests.
-- `npm run storybook`: Starts the Storybook server.

 ## Contributing